amirkdv/science-py-env/README.md

 docker run -it amirkdv/science-py-env pip install numpy scipy matplotlib
 ```

 For convenience, a virtual environment is already created in `$SCI_PY_ENV` (default is `/sci-py-env`) where numpy, scipy, and matplotlib are installed.
+Furthermore, all necessary packages are installed for rendering TeX in matplotlib images (which means the `texlive` and `texlive-latex-extra` are also installed).

 What is the Problem?
 --------------------